julienloizelet/poc-cs-lapi-client/docs/DEVELOPER.md

 └───.ddev (do not change this folder name)
 │   │
 │   │ (Cloned sources of a PHP specific ddev repo)
 │
+│
+└─── cfssl (do not change this folder name)
+│   │
+│   │ (Copy of some provided files for TLS authentification)
+│
+│
 └───my-own-modules (do not change this folder name)
     │